amitchell-thomson/Alpha-Fund-Project/README.md

 -   All reusable code → `src/`
 -   All one-off experiments → `notebooks/`
--   No business logic inside notebooks\
+-   No big functions inside notebooks\
     (Notebooks should call functions from `src`)

 ------------------------------------------------------------------------